cattermelon-xyz/chain-mvp/README.md

 - [x] Support hiding voting result till revealation
 - [x] Use Log instead of fmt.Println
 - [x] Write testcase
-- [ ] Vote should not be recorded if fallbackAttempt is TRUE
+- [x] Vote should not be recorded if fallbackAttempt is TRUE
 - [ ] Fallback should be called when a new block is produced
-- [ ]Vote should specify what CheckPoint it is voting, to prevent unintended vote
+- [x] Vote should specify what CheckPoint it is voting, to prevent unintended vote
 - [ ] Implement Polling, note that UpVote is just a special case of Polling
+- [ ] Turn program into logic(mem, input) with each `logic` is assigned an `id` that the Event would emit
 - [ ] Implement client commandline
 - [ ] Demo ready
 - [ ] Implement VetoVote